Anonymised case profile · Global Marketing Partnership

 What this engagement did not include.

-No legal services, no entity formation, no visa work, no tax structuring, no banking introductions, no JV legal architecture, no regulatory licensing or FDA submission, no fiduciary services, no IP filing, no recruiting, no M&A advisory, no post-acquisition legal integration.
+No legal services, no entity formation, no visa work, no tax structuring, no banking introductions, no JV legal architecture, no regulatory licensing or FDA submission, no fiduciary services, no IP filing, no recruiting, no M&A transaction work, no post-acquisition legal integration.
 These were handled by German counsel, US counsel, and regulatory and M&A specialists in parallel.

-Adjacent reading.
+Adjacent evaluation.

 DACH catch-all corridor.